Collective effects of neighbouring melting ice objects: Results

 This top-bottom asymmetry in the melting times for the objects is systematic and is present for all the object sizes considered.
 Figure~\ref{fig:melting_times}(a) shows the melting times $\mathcal{T}_\text{top}$ and $\mathcal{T}_\text{bot}$ of the top and bottom object, respectively, normalised by $\mathcal{T}_\text{ref}$, as a function of the initial distance, for all of the object sizes (i.e. initial $\text{Ra}$).
-Note that in order to compare between the different sizes, the inter-object distance is normalised by the estimation of thermal boundary layer thickness based on the initial object size $\delta_\text{th} \propto L~\text{Ra}^{-1/4}$ \citep{Bejan1993}.
+Note that in order to compare between the different sizes, the inter-object distance is normalised by the estimation of thermal boundary layer thickness based on the initial object size $\delta_\text{th} \propto L~\text{Ra}^{-1/4}$.
 We chose this length scale for normalising the distance as it has a more relevant physical meaning than the object size itself: it is the typical distance over which the temperature varies from the melting temperature to the ambient temperature.
-The open, pointing-up triangular markers refer to the top object, while the filled, pointing-down triangles indicate the bottom object.
-The different colours correspond to different Rayleigh numbers.
-In the appendix~\ref{sec:area_nusselt} we show the temporal evolution of the area of the ice bodies, and of the non-dimensional heat flow.
+In the appendix~\ref{sec:area_nusselt} we show the temporal evolution of the area of the ice bodies, and of the Nusselt number $\text{Nu}$, the non-dimensional heat flow.
+A reasonable scaling $\text{Nu} \propto\text{Ra}^{1/4}$ is reported, consistent with what is observed for heat transfer in natural convection \citep{Bejan1993}.
+Some deviation from this scaling is observed, as the inter-object distance is not accounted for.
+We will go back to this point later on this section.